Dune Warriors

-Dune Warriors is a 1991 American action sci-fi film co-produced and directed by Cirio H. Santiago.
-The film stars David Carradine.
+Dune Warriors is a 1991 American action sci-fi film co-produced and directed by Cirio H. Santiago and starring David Carradine, Rick Hill and Luke Askew.
+It was executive produced by Roger Corman and filmed in the Philippines.

 Several film critics consider the film a rip-off of Mad Max.

-Plot
+Synopsis

-Set in the year 2040, a group of outlaws prey upon the small cities in hopes to obtain any water they might possess.
+Set in the year 2040 in a post-apocalyptic desert, a group of outlaws led by the ruthless William (Askew) prey upon the small cities still standing in the hope of obtaining any water they might possess.
 When they attempt to take over the town of Chinle, a mysterious warrior named Michael (Carradine) leads a band of fighters to ward off their attack.